ericsund/ericsund/README.md

 ### Hi there 👋, I'm Eric Sund

 - 🔭 I graduated in 2022 from Simon Fraser University with a Bachelor of Science in Computer Science and Mathematics
-- 💼 My job is a software engineer at Akamai in Bellevue, WA
+- 💼 My job is a software engineer at Akamai in Seattle, WA
 - 📫 Shoot me an [email](mailto:epsund@gmail.com)
 - 🥅 A goal of mine is to get PADI certified for scuba diving